jaynitikumari/basicAngularApp/README.md

 # basicAngularApp

 just a Demo application for tesing
-*GET API call and fetch data in a table.
+1.*GET API call and fetch data in a table.*
-*Add dynamic data in a table.
+2.*Add dynamic data in a table.*
-Filtering the table.
+3.*Filtering the table.*